julian-molina/Documentation/_includes/data_mine/polygon-condition.md

 <!--------------------------------------------- ADDING starts -->

-To add a polygon vertex, select *Add Polygon Vertex* on the polygon node menu.
+To add a polygon condition, select *Add Polygon Condition* on a polygon node menu.

-{% include tip.html content="Remember that a vertex must establish a reference to a point in the charts point to be properly defined" %}

 <!--------------------------------------------- ADDING ends -->